egpivo/SSSD_CP/README.md

 ## Dataset
-1. The NYISO dataset can be downloaded from [here](https://www.nyiso.com/).
+1. The NYISO dataset can be downloaded from [here](https://www.nyiso.com/) but may require access from a US IP address.
 2. The cleaned data created by the author can be downloaded from [this link](https://drive.google.com/drive/folders/1dwPkBIHSikhQ5ru3HPQiILSnaGAtP3Yr?usp=sharing).

    Note that the cleaned data is created following the scripts in `notebooks/dataset_script/nyiso-csv-to-pickle.ipynb` and `notebooks/dataset_script/nyiso-load-pickle-to-npy.ipynb`.